How to Add Apple CarPlay to an Older Car

-Do you have an iPhone and would like to use it in your old and used car that you’ve been driving around forever?
-Sure, you could stick to using the archaic Bluetooth system your vehicle has, but that’s only good for making calls or hearing the annoying navigation voice through your speakers.
+Do you have an iPhone and would like to use it in your old, used car that you’ve been driving around forever?
+Sure, you could stick to using your vehicle’s archaic Bluetooth system, but that’s only good for making calls or hearing the annoying navigation voice through your speakers.
 However, if you want real iPhone integration, your best bet is to get Apple Carplay.
 So, let’s look at how to install Apple CarPlay in an older car.

 What is Apple Carplay, and how does it work?

-According to Which Car, Apple CarPlay mirrors some of the applications used on iPhones and allows drivers to control apps via the touchscreen.
+According to Which Car, Apple CarPlay mirrors some iPhone applications and allows drivers to control apps via the touchscreen.
 Users can use Siri and Apple Maps, play music, make phone calls, and the application will even read text messages.

-How do you add Apple CarPlay to a car?
+How do you add Apple CarPlay to an older car?